okenk/shrimp/README.md

 -   growth_model\_[description].stan: exploring variations on growth models.
 These did not pan out.

 -   length_data_manip.R: preparing length data for growth model.
-STEP 1 OF ANALYSIS.
+STEP 2 OF ANALYSIS.

 -   lengths_for_dan.R: reorganizing/summarizing data for Dan for 1) production function (abandoned) and 2) price - counter per pound relationship (used)

 -   model_result_processing.R: potentially delete.
 I think anything important has been moved into other files.

 -   run_covariate_models.R: run growth model with and without covariates.
-STEP 2 OF ANALYSIS.
+STEP 3 OF ANALYSIS.

 -   YPR_modeling.R: run revenue-per-recruit model based on results of growth model.
-STEP 3 OF ANALYSIS.
+STEP 4 OF ANALYSIS.

 ## Files in the Data folder

 -   shrimp_length_files: one spreadsheet for each year of mean length by area, month, age.
 Formatted generally consistently but very poorly.

 -   Alldata.xlsx: "projected weight Bob" is based on sum of projwt from allshrimp file. bob-residual is projected weight Bob minus total weight.
 BCI is bob-residual divided by sample_ct.
-There appear to be some vessel-catch date combinations with more than one bulk sample, and I cannot find a unique identifier for the bulk samples.
-Otherwise I was generally able to recreate the residuals.
+Ignored due to confidential information.

--   allshrimp.xlsx: rework tab has length, age, area, month, year, lots of other info, for each *individual* shrimp sampled (rather than average across each bulk port sample). projwt is the projected weight based on a length-weight relationship (source/equation?).
+-   allshrimp.xlsx: rework tab has length, age, area, month, year, lots of other info, for each *individual* shrimp sampled (rather than average across each bulk port sample). projwt is the projected weight based on a length-weight relationship.
+Ignored due to large file size and some confidential columns.
+Available upon request.

 -   BEUTI_monthly.csv, CUTI_monthly.csv: CUTI and BEUTI, downloaded from <https://oceanview.pfeg.noaa.gov/products/upwelling/cutibeuti> on 11/17/23.